Getting Started

 While we finish this page off, we have only a couple more settings left in the same general tab.

-Null Core is supplied with very handy tooltips if you hover over any setting so understanding them shouldn't be a big problem!
-However sometimes it still can get a little confusing.
+Don't forget that Null Core is supplied with very handy tooltips if you hover over any setting so understanding them shouldn't be a big problem!
+For the most part we'll talk about why and for what reason you should enable it the feature!

-Let's get things as simple as we can - "Suppress CPU Throttle" disables CPU throttling when you're alt-tabbed out of the game, resulting in game having very low FPS.
+Let's get things as simple as we can - "Suppress CPU Throttle" disables CPU throttling when you're alt-tabbed out of the game, resulting in game remain having consistent FPS.
+We recommend to have this feature on if you are running the game in borderless or windowed mode as sudden FPS drops when the game is out of focus can be a little frustrating.

 "Block MOTD" - Blocks "Message Of The Day", a window which welcomes you to a TF2 server.
 Very useful and is recommended to have it on.

 "Show Enemy Classes" (New) - Shows enemy class icons in scoreboard.
-It is recommended to have it on.
+It is recommended to have the feature on.

 ## Viewmodel Editor Installation